DavidHScott/AULandingChromeBookmarks/README.md

 # Installation

--Download the zip and extract it in a permanent location -Go to chrome://extensions/ in your Chrome browser -turn on _Developer mode_ and _load unpacked extension_ -choose the folder with the extension files to load the extension.
+- Download the zip and extract it in a permanent location
+- Go to chrome://extensions/ in your Chrome browser
+- turn on _Developer mode_ and _load unpacked extension_
+- choose the folder with the extension files to load the extension.

 This extension is not officially supported by or endorsed by Athabasca University.